 The use of existing, low-cost tools and medicine could save more than 6 million of the 9.7 million children who die yearly from easily preventable or curable causes.
 They include antibiotics that cost less than $0.30 to treat pneumonia, the top killer of children under 5, and oral rehydration therapy — a simple solution of salt, sugar, and potassium — for diarrhea, the second top killer.

-In closing, I am proud to announce that a Helping Hand Editing and Illustrations has decided to donate a certain percentage of each purchase order to Cure International in order to support the mandate of providing medical assistance to the poorest children around the globe.
+In closing, I am proud to announce that Author Champ Editing and Illustrations has decided to donate a certain percentage of each purchase order to Cure International in order to support the mandate of providing medical assistance to the poorest children around the globe.
 It is my obligation to take a stand and serve humanity with honor!
 Let’s fight this cause together and together we shall win!